oblador/loki/docs/command-line-arguments.md

 # Command line arguments

-If you run loki via `yarn`, you need to make sure to prepend your argument list with `--` so that yarn passes them though to loki.
-You can add `./node_modules/.bin` to your `PATH` to be able to run `loki` directly too.
+If you run loki via `yarn` or `npm`, you need to make sure to prepend your argument list with `--` so that yarn passes them though to loki.
+You can also add `./node_modules/.bin` to your `PATH` to be able to run `loki` directly.

 ## `loki test`